GaneshPelluru/Begineers/02-modules/06-JSON.md

    - Overview

-   - What is JSON
+   - What is JSON?

-   - Why use JSON
+   - Why use JSON?

    - JSON Syntax and Rules